WINTER STORM OUTLOOK

 PLEASE NOTE...This product is for guidance purposes primarily, therefore, forecast errors may be large.

-....WINTER STORM POTENTIAL FOR THE REGION (SHORT TERM) = LOW THREAT ...
-(LONGER TERM) = NO THREAT.
+....WINTER STORM POTENTIAL FOR THE REGION (SHORT TERM) = MODERATE ...
+(LONGER TERM) = LOW THREAT.

 Return to Winter Page Main....